crwsolutions/SourceDepend/README.md

 Questions, comments, bug reports, and pull requests are all welcome.
 Bug reports that include steps to reproduce (including code) are preferred.
 Even better, make them in the form of pull requests.
-Before you start to work on an existing issue, check if it is not assigned to anyone yet, and if it is, talk to that person.

 ## Maintainers/Core team